progga/vm-vagrant-docker-ansible-centos/README.md

 Known issues
 ------------
-* As mentioned already, you cannot use this Vagrant project in non-Linux platforms.
+* ~~As mentioned already, you cannot use this Vagrant project in non-Linux -platforms.~~
 * "vagrant reload" destroys the existing Docker container before creating a new one.
 This means all data stored inside the container disappears after a "vagrant reload"!
 This is different from what Vagrant does with Virtualbox.